The Mobile Case Factory

 So with Arvid’s stockpile of linseed plant residue, we had a match made in heaven.

-Now, it takes more than a suitable and biological raw-material to make a good phone case.
-At A Good Company, we spend considerable time sourcing suppliers.
-And a short 10 kilometres from Arvid’s linseed farm we found a small family-owned factory able to prepare our biological material.
+Now, it takes more than a suitable and biological raw material to make agood phone case.
+At agood company, we spend considerable time sourcing suppliers.
+And a short 10 kilometers from Arvid’s linseed farm we found a small family-owned factory able to prepare our biological material.

-Just a short distance away, we found another family-owned manufacturing plant that agreed to take on our challenge.
+• Just a short distance away, we found another family-owned manufacturing plant that agreed to take on our challenge.
 Needless to say, we really like this factory.
-It runs on solar power in summers and switches to hydro electricity in winters, and has created a closed system for wastewater.
+It runs on solar power in summer and switches to hydroelectricity in winter, and has created a closed system for wastewater.

-Even though they specialise in plastic moulding, with our help and a specialised tooling machine that we designed for them, they were able to press our organic pellets into eight different iPhone cases.
+Even though they specialise in plastic molding, with our help and a specialised tooling machine that we designed for them, they were able to press our organic pellets into eight different eco-friendly phone cases.

 Given that a biological compound has vastly different properties to plastics (like how it reacts to heat), it took many attempts before we got it right, but we’re really proud of the result.